ocsigen/js_of_ocaml/README.md

 python3 -m http.server 8000 --directory .
 ```

 As a larger example, you can try [CAMLBOY](https://github.com/linoscope/CAMLBOY).
 You need to install a forked version of [Brr](https://github.com/ocaml-wasm/brr/tree/wasm).
-Once the Js_of_ocaml UI is compiled (with `dune build`), you can generate WebAssembly code instead with the following command:
+Once the Js_of_ocaml UI is compiled (with `dune build --profile release`), you can generate WebAssembly code instead with the following command:
 ```
 wasm_of_ocaml _build/default/bin/web/index.bc-for-jsoo
 ```

 ## Implementation status

 A large part of the runtime is [implemented](https://github.com/ocaml-wasm/wasm_of_ocaml/issues/5).
-File-related functions, marshaling and dynamic linking are not supported yet.
+File-related functions and dynamic linking are not supported yet.

 Separate compilation is not implemented yet.